Sphynx, Devon Rex, and Lykoi

 Cattery Specializing in White Odd-Eye, Colored Odd-Eyes, & Dominate Blue/Odd Eyes.

-Our program focuses on Sphynx, Devon Rex, and Lykoi breeds, with occasional outcrossing of approved breeds.
+As one of the more trusted hairless cat breeders in Tennessee, we breed quality Sphynx, Devon Rex, and Lykoi kittens, with occasional outcrossing of approved breeds.
 This strategic outcrossing allows us to expand the gene pool, ensuring greater diversity and bringing in desirable traits.
-We prioritize show quality, health, and happiness while preserving the distinct characteristics of each breed.
+Our program prioritizes breeding show-quality, healthy, and happy kittens while preserving the distinct characteristics of each breed.

-To guarantee the well-being of our kittens, our Kings and Queens undergo a rigorous selection process.
+To ensure the optimum health of our show-quality Sphynx kittens, our Kings and Queens undergo a rigorous selection process.
 They are meticulously screened and cleared of over 40 different genetic predispositions through DNA testing.
-We also conduct yearly screenings for HCM by a board-certified cardiologist, ensuring the cardiac health of our cats.
-Furthermore, all our feline companions are tested and confirmed negative for FeLV/FIV.
+Additionally, we prioritize the cardiac well-being of our cats by conducting yearly screenings for HCM performed by a board-certified cardiologist.
+Furthermore, all of our feline companions are tested and confirmed negative for FeLV/FIV.

 Write your caption here